Stockholm pulls plug on 2022 Games bid

 Switzerland's St Moritz and Germany's Munich also briefly considered a run for the 2022 Games before financial concerns and local opposition led to them dropping their plans.

-"With more time to the date of application, it is possible that finding other solutions might have been possible.
-Stockholm is a winter sports town and I am open to staging the Winter Olympics in the future," Nordin said.

-"Unfortunately we are of the opinion that it's not realistic to make a bid for the 2022 Olympics," he said.
+Next month's Winter Games at Russia's Sochi have done little to make the event more attractive to potential bid cities with an overall price tag of more than $50 billion (30.40 billion pounds), more expensive than any previous summer or winter Games.

-(Reporting by Simon Johnson and Karolos Grohmann, Additional by Philip O'Connor in Stockholm; Writing by Karolos Grohmann, editing by Ed Osmond and Pritha Sarkar)
+(Reporting by Simon Johnson, Additional by Philip O'connor in Stockholm; Writing by Karolos Grohmann, editing by Ed Osmond)